tabbykatz/portfolio/drafts/adding-twitter-card-react-app.md

 vim pages/_app.js
 ```

-Add the meta tags below any others you might already have in place, or wothing the `
-Of course, you'll need to change the sample code to reflect your information, but don't forget to change the closing tags to comply with JSX.
-Here's my code, for example:
+Add the meta tags below any others you might already have in place, or within the `<Head>` tags.
+Of course, you'll need to change the sample code to reflect your information, but don't forget to change the closing tags to comply with JSX. (`<tag> -> <tag />` Here's my code, for example:

 ```js
 <meta name="twitter:card" content="summary_large_image" />